 Play your part and Cancel Out Cancer

 Inspired to do more?
 You can learn how to deliver a Cancel Out Cancer session - no previous experience is required.
 Our team provides will provide you with a training session, giving you all the tools and materials to take the awareness sessions out into the community (online for now!).

 Meet Rosie and Mandy, two of our Cancel Out Cancer volunteers:

 Don't leave it any longer to find out more about Cancel Out Cancer, or to volunteer to deliver sessions to your community - initial training sessions take place on the first Monday of every month at 6pm, and you can sign up here: https://www.eventbrite.co.uk/e/192327726407.
-For any questions, call 01707 685 397 or email firstname.lastname@example.org.
+For any questions, call 01707 685 397 or email email@example.com.